 All grant applications must be submitted via msdgrant.com.
-After creating an account, choose the option "I have an invitation code."
-The code is: OncPol2023
+After creating an account, choose the option "I have a submission code."
+The code is: OncPol2024

-The grant application template must also be uploaded in the "Upload Proposal" section of the application at msdgrant.com
+The grant application template (all fields are mandatory) must also be uploaded in the "Upload Proposal" section of the application at msdgrant.com